-Outreach to immigrant communities, including newly arrived and hard-to-reach communities, has been a critical focus of MOIA's work throughout the de Blasio administration.
+Outreach to immigrant communities, including newly arrived and hard-to-reach communities, has been a critical focus of MOIA's work.
 Working closely with community partners and City agencies, MOIA uses multiple channels to provide information to the public about City services, policies that impact immigrants in New York, and other resources.
-While MOIA conducts outreach and education to speakers of LL30 languages, staff also regularly work with communities who speak non-LL30 languages, disseminate critical information into non-LL30 languages, and organize events so that these communities can engage directly with the City.
-This was critical in 2020 to ensure that immigrant communities had access to changing information about COVID-19 and the resources available.
+While MOIA conducts outreach and education to speakers of LL30 languages, staff also regularly works with communities that speak languages other than the LL30 languages, disseminating critical information into non-LL30 languages, and organizing events so that these communities can engage directly with the City.